Submissions

 4. Keywords (3 keywords that describe the content of the manuscript).
 In Spanish and English.

-5. Suggest the degree of specialization required by the audience to whom the manuscript is directed: Baccalaureate, Bachelor's Degree, Postgraduate.
+5. Suggest the degree of specialization required by the audience to whom the manuscript is directed: Baccalaureate, Bachelor's Degree or Postgraduate.

 B. Originality letter.
 It must certify the originality and unpublished nature of the work and the exclusivity of its submission to Revista de divulgación científica iBIO, and in it the authors undertake not to withdraw the article or submit it to another journal without first having received a notification from the Editor-in-Chief informing them that the article has not been admitted for publication.
-This letter must also include the full title of the work, the names and surnames of the authors of the work.
-This letter must be signed by all authors of the manuscript.
+Also, through the letter, the authors take responsibility for any claim or controversy that may arise from their article (once accepted and published).
+This letter must include the full title of the work, the names and surnames of the authors of the work.
+Moreover, the letter must be signed by all authors of the manuscript.
 The format available in the following link can be used as a guide to write down the originality letter.

 C. Manuscript in Word format.
 This will be the document to be shared with the reviewers, so it must not contain information about the authors.
 The document must contain the following points: